ThyavdBerg/Turing_way-workshop-Thya/README.md

 # Turing_way-workshop-Thya

+## Hello and Introduction
-Working along with the Turing way workshop at the EEI conference 2021
+Working along with the Turing way workshop at the EEI conference 2021. 👋